C r e a t i v e W r i t i n g

 You’ve looked forward to retiring and now that it’s happened, you are faced with a lot of hours.
 Why not fall back on the ingenuity that once helped you find your way in the world, raise children, develop a career?
 Ageless Authors can help.
 In a community of experimenters from all walks of life and every corner of the country you’ll learn to share stories about yourself, create essays, dip into fiction, try poetry writing.

-The goal of Ageless Authors is to give people 65 and up a venue for their creativity.
-It came to life and continues to flourish under Chief Cook and Bottle Washer Larry Upshaw.
+The goal of Ageless Authors is to give people 55 and up a venue for their creativity.
+It continues to flourish under Chief Cook and Bottle Washer Larry Upshaw.
 On agelessauthors.com readers find blogs on how to get started, how to gather and develop ideas, how to organize ideas into essay or story—last not least, how to stick with a project when you’re discouraged.
 The blogs have been created by yours truly and will continue to appear off and on.
 Then there are contests to enter and anthologies to purchase that can help the novice get started on—or polish—a piece of writing.
 One interesting feature of an Ageless Authors: Its anthology doesn’t just feature prize winners but publishes three or more “Honorable Mentions” and three or more “Recognizeds.”
 I was a judge in last year’s “Memoir” category.

-My third career (1991 to 2004) comprised teaching literature and writing—expository, business, creative writing— at a number of colleges and universities, first as teaching assistant (TA) at University of California at Davis, then as faculty, including at two Tennessee HBCUs (Historically Black College or University).
+My third career (1991 to 2004) comprised teaching literature and writing—expository, business, creative writing—at a number of colleges and universities, first as teaching assistant (TA) at University of California at Davis, then as faculty, including at two Tennessee HBCUs (Historically Black College or University).
 [Below] you will find my CV and Addendum.

 October 14, 2019.
 My second column (or "blog") appeared at www.agelessauthors.com.
 To the right is the pdf version.
 If you wish to see the editor's accompanying visuals please visit the website.